-Specifically with ACP-204, we believe we may have an opportunity to maximize the efficacy potential, while reducing the risk of QT prolongation.
-We completed Phase 1 study of ACP-204 which demonstrated a favorable safety and tolerability profile, and supports its target product profile as a potential treatment for ADP.
-In the fourth quarter of 2023, we initiated a Phase 2 study of ACP-204 for the treatment of hallucinations and delusions associated with ADP.
-The Phase 2 study is part of a seamless Phase 2 / Phase 3 program that includes three studies: a single Phase 2 study and two Phase 3 studies which have almost identical design.
-The Phase 2 study is a global, multi-center, randomized, double-blind, placebo-controlled trial that will enroll approximately 318 patients and evaluate ACP-204 30 mg and 60 mg doses compared to placebo.
+We completed Phase 1 studies of ACP-204 in over 200 patients; data to date support its target product profile as a potential treatment for ADP.

+In the fourth quarter of 2023, we initiated the Phase 2 RADIANT study of ACP-204 for the treatment of hallucinations and delusions associated with ADP.
+The Phase 2 RADIANT study is part of a Phase 2 / Phase 3 program that includes three studies: a single Phase 2 study and two Phase 3 studies which have almost identical design.
+The Phase 2 RADIANT study is a global, multi-center, randomized, double-blind, placebo-controlled trial that will enroll approximately 318 patients and evaluate ACP-204 30 mg and 60 mg doses compared to placebo.
 The primary endpoint is change from baseline to week 6 on the Scale for the Assessment of Positive Symptoms-Hallucinations and Delusions subscales (SAPS-H+D) total score.
 The clinical trial sites will enroll seamlessly from Phase 2 into Phase 3.
-Each of the planned Phase 3 studies will enroll approximately 378 patients with ADP.
-Patients who complete the study will have the option of participating in a long-term open-label extension study.
+Patients who complete the study will have the option of participating in our LUMINOUS long-term open-label extension study.